 1. Keep Software Updated

-Regularly update your Samsung Galaxy S10’s operating system and apps to ensure that you have the latest bug fixes, performance improvements, and security patches installed.
+Make a habit of regularly updating the Samsung Galaxy S10 operating system and apps so that you always have the latest bug fixes, performance improvements, and security patches with you.

 2. Install Apps from Trusted Sources